inmanta/pytest-inmanta-lsm/README.md

     # Do a first validation compile, and add all default values to our candidate attributes
     lsm_project.compile(service_id=service.id, validation=True, add_defaults=True)

-    # Assert that the default value has been added to our attributes
-    assert "value_with_default" in service.candidate_attributes

     # The first validation compile went fine, move to the next state
     pytest_inmanta_lsm.lsm_project.promote(service)
     service.version += 1